 Solo Build It, aka SBI is not unlike that finished compost.
 SBI says Why build a website when you can build a business?
 And for me anyway that makes total sense.

 SBI is my partner, and they work 24/7 pinging, and taking care of all the technical aspects of making my site all that it can be.
 They're much like the microbes in the compost.

 I'd like to invite you to bookmark this page and check back now and again to see how things are progressing on the business front for this website.

-If you want to get going on your own site right away I don't blame you - I'm personally kicking myself for waiting two years to get back to the page that led me to Site Build It.
+If you want to get going on your own site right away I don't blame you - I'm personally kicking myself for waiting two years to get back to the page that led me to Solo Build It.
 Here is a link to the SBI site.
 It will give you access to many other pages as well as free access to a certain percentage of their amazing tools for website building.
 And if you decide to try SBI after clicking on the link here I'll earn a commission and both I and Joe will thank you.